wsaborio/blog-2023/README.md

 # willsab.com (2023)

 Blog redesign in 2023 for https://willsab.com.
-HTML and CSS only.
+Primarily HTML and CSS with small JavaScript snippets.